tradingstrategy-ai/docs/source/overview/about.rst

 About Trading Strategy
 ======================

-Trading Strategy provides tools to do algorithmic and sophisticated trading for decentralised finance markets.
+Trading Strategy provides tools to do algorithmic and sophisticated trading in decentralised finance markets.

 - :doc:`Market data feeds <./market-data-feeds>` for decentralised finance protocols

 - :doc:`Strategy development and backtesting </programming/index>` framework in Python

-- :ref:`Trade execution and strategy running <running-strategies>` for decentralised exchanges
+- :ref:`Trade execution and running strategies <running-strategies>` for decentralised exchanges

-- :ref:`A decentralised protocol <protocol>` to deploy strategies as smart contracts for DeFi users
+- :ref:`A decentralised protocol <protocol>` for deploying strategies as smart contracts for DeFi users

 - `A community of sophisticated DeFi traders and strategy developers <https://tradingstrategy.ai/community>`_